College for Professional Studies

 The author of this thesis evaluates Service-Oriented Architecture (SOA) design and implementation strategies.
 The purpose is to provide the reader with the definition of Service-Oriented Architecture.
 This report discusses: (1) The definition of Service-Oriented Architecture, (2) The problems solved by Service-Oriented Architecture, (3) Application of design principles to achieve Service-Oriented Architecture.
 As a result of this investigation, Service-Oriented Architecture is a design style that is fundamentally about sharing and reuse of functionality across diverse applications, so that organizations can quickly adapt to changing business requirements while increasing IT asset reuse and minimizing integration and development costs.

 © David Norman

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Norman, David, "The Value Proposition of Service-Oriented Architecture" (2008).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 99.